ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R155]** For BPI Interoperability, a  valid "Launch IVSM" operation a BPI invokes MUST
 * instantiate an operational IVSM conformant to **[R153]** and **[R154]**
-* include the list of BPI Subjects as part of the IVSM joint state object
+* include the list of BPI Subjects as part of the target IVSM joint state object
 * commit the initial state of an IVSM as a valid, succinct, and efficient zero-knowledge proof of correctness of the initial state on the CCSM together with its public input and verification key
-* return a list of IVSM endpoints as URIs for the operations listed in **[R154]**
+* return a list of target IVSM endpoints as URIs for the operations listed in **[R154]**
 * return a cryptographically secured and masked secret for the invoking BPI Subject.

 In the context of this document, cryptographically secured and masked means that an attacker cannot unmask the secret without the cryptographic material used to secure and mask the secret, such as a cryptographic secret used in a key exchange protocol.